Image of a woman's hands scraping food waste scraps from a plate into a larger bin of food scraps.

 It’s Cool to be a C.O.W. – Champion of Waste!

 The commercial food waste pilot, which was led by the Circular Innovation Council, explored waste management barriers, motivation and cost consideration for businesses with starting organics diversion.
-In a commitment to Strathcona County’s 10-Year Waste Roadmap, the County has decided to continue this pilot and the project has now been running for 1 year.
+To celebrate and promote the participating businesses a life-sized cow painted to represent the cycle of organic waste was placed at various sites around Sherwood Park.

 Businesses currently participating in the program are AMA Sherwood Park, A&W Baseline Road, Cena Catering, Everyday Food Co., Fortis Alberta, Joeys Seafood, McDonald’s (Ordze Road), Rosies in the Park, Roasti Coffee, Soup and Sandwich Co., Strathcona Food Bank, Troika Foods Ltd. and TreeTime.